fusionpbx/fusionpbx-docs/source/gateway_inbound_outbound/gateway.rst

 Inbound Destination setup
 ==========================

-Inbound destinations are the DID/DDI, DNIS or Alias for inbound calls.
+Inbound destinations are the DID/DDI, DNIS or Alias for inbound calls. `Click here for the youtube video`_

-|

 Configure Inbound Destinations: (This will auto-configure an Inbound Route also)